kenlasko/omni/README.md

 Omni requires a public certificate for nodes to connect to.
 It is very important to keep this certificate up-to-date, or else things will start to go very bad when the certificate expires.
 When nodes reboot with an expired Omni certificate, Kubernetes pods will react in strange ways that will be hard to diagnose.
 Omni uses certificates automatically issued by LetsEncrypt via the `Traefik` section of my `docker-compose` file.

 # PXEBoot Configuration
 Talos can be installed on nodes via ISO, but doing it via PXEBoot is so much nicer.
-Follow the [PXEBoot Configuration](https://github.com/kenlasko/pxeboot) instructions to configure
+Follow the [PXEBoot Configuration](https://github.com/kenlasko/pxeboot) instructions to configure.

 # Omnictl/Talosctl installation
+The cluster is managed from the CLI using [omnictl](https://omni.siderolabs.com/how-to-guides/install-and-configure-omnictl) and [talosctl](https://www.talos.dev/v1.9/learn-more/talosctl/).
+While cluster operations can be performed from the Omni UI, I think its better to do so from the CLI for a declarative approach and get away from "click-ops".
+For my deployment, the installation/configuration of these tools is managed via [NixOS](https://github.com/kenlasko/nixos-wsl), but the manual steps are included here for those who haven't discovered NixOS yet.

 1. Download omnictl from https://omni.ucdialplans.com and put in proper locations on your workstation.
 ```
 # Remove old version of talosctl, if present, then install latest version